Responding to sexual harassment when everyone else downplays it

 A couple of people expressed outrage at the touting of breast size as the central point of the skit, asserting that such behavior ran counter to what the university tries to say to young ladies about their physical appearance.
 The head of the religion department said that, apart from Mark's behavior, there was nothing wrong with the skit.
 A local pastor who also teaches in the religion department said the skit and Mark's behavior should be overlooked as nothing more than junior-high bathroom humor.
 The female vice-provost dismissed the episode by saying, "Mark just got goofy again."

 Larry, a faculty member who had been a student of Mark's, noted that during Mark's thirty years at the university he had from time to time said or done outrageous things just to rile up people.
-In his opinion, Mark's groping at Gretchen's breast area was a crude attempt to upset the more conservative members of the faculty and their spouses.
+In his opinion, Mark's groping at Gretchen's breast area was a crude attempt to upset the more conservative faculty members and their spouses.
 Larry argued that the incident should be met with complete silence, thus giving Mark no satisfaction.
-Any attention brought to the sexual contact incident, he said, would be divisive for the campus.
+Any attention brought to the sexual contact incident, he said, would be divisive and thus unhealthy for the campus community.

 The president of the university was not there that evening.
 Assume you are him.
 What do you do?
 Suppose this happened in a local church setting and you were the pastor.
 What would you do?

 City, OK 73132 | Phone: 405-740-4149 - Fax: